| How lying marketers sold Roe v. Wade to

 it would not come apart.
 The baby died when the doctor pulled the head off

+the body."
 Kathy Sparks describes a second-trimester abortion:

 The baby's bones were far too developed to rip